-Collecting funds via Direct Debits offer organisations numerous advantages – cheaper to process, more control and longer customer relationships being just a few.
-One of the top benefits for payers is that Direct Debits offer them greater protection compared with some other payment types like card, cheque or cash.
-One aspect of this is the Direct Debit Guarantee where customers can claim money back if an error is made.
-As a Service User it can be frustrating when an indemnity claim is raised however, but what should you do if you get an Indemnity Claim?
+Collecting funds via Direct Debit offers organisations numerous advantages – cheaper to process, more control, and longer customer relationships being just a few.
+One of the top benefits for Payers is that Direct Debits offer them greater protection compared with some other payment types, such as credit or debit card, cheque or cash.
+One aspect of this is the Direct Debit Guarantee where customers can claim money back immediately via their bank if a collection error is made.
+As a Service User it can be frustrating when an Indemnity Claim is raised … So what should you do if you get an Indemnity Claim?

-We help lots of organisations deal with Indemnity claims.
-Please see answers below to common questions we receive from Service Users:
+As a Bacs Accredited Training Provider and Direct Debit Consultancy, we have years of experience in helping organisations deal with Indemnity Claims.
+Here are answers to some common questions we receive from Service Users:

-It is a claim made by the paying bank in respect of an incorrect Direct Debit being applied to a payers account.
-Remember an Indemnity claim is only a challenge of the payment method i.e the Direct Debit.
-You will still have a valid contract and therefore the payer still owes you the money.
+It is a claim made by the paying bank in respect of an incorrect Direct Debit collection applied to a Payer’s account.
+Remember, an Indemnity Claim is only a challenge of the payment collection method – that is, the Direct Debit.
+You will likely still have a valid contract with your customer, and therefore the Payer still owes you the money.

--Bank check the reason given is “Valid” and falls under one of the eight valid indemnity claim reasons
+– Bank checks the reason given falls under one of the 8 valid Indemnity Claim reasons

--If it is a valid reason the Bank will give the payer a full and immediate refund
+– If it is a valid reason, the bank will give the Payer a full and immediate refund of the disputed payment

--Bank will then raise an indemnity claim which service users will be informed of via a DDIC report
+– Bank will then raise an Indemnity Claim, which Service Users are informed of via a DDICA report

--Once the service user receive the report they have 9 days to challenge the claim – only if you have the relevant proof
+– Once the Service User receives the report, it has 9 days to challenge the claim – but only if it has the relevant proof

--After 14 working days if the bank hear nothing from you or if your challenge was not successful then the bank will automatically take the money out of your account.
+– After 14 working days, if the bank hears nothing from the Service User or if their challenge was not successful, then the bank will automatically take the money out of the Service User’s account

 How many Indemnity Claims are normal?

-This is a hard question to answer as it is always different for every organisation and the industry you are in.
+This is a hard question to answer as it is different for every organisation and can also depend on the industry you are in.
 Are you getting a lot of Indemnity Claims?
-Have your number of claims increased?
+Has your number of claims increased?
 Are they often for the same reason codes?
-If you answered yes to any of these questions then it may be time to review your processes.
-Remember if you manage an efficient and compliant scheme you shouldn’t receive any Indemnity claims.
+If you answered yes to any of those questions then it may be time to review your processes.
+Remember, if you manage an efficient and compliant scheme you shouldn’t receive any Indemnity Claims.

 Should we refund Direct Debits?

-Did you know you can raise an indemnity on your customers behalf?
-This should be considered rather than giving a direct refund to a payer.
-When you give direct refunds you run the risk of a double refund (i.e. the payers raises an indemnity claim with their bank even though you have already given them a refund).
-So any customers contacting you regarding refunds it is advised you may want to consider sending them to their bank to raise an indemnity claim if there has been a genuine mistake.
+Did you know you can raise an indemnity on your customer’s behalf?
+This should be considered rather than giving a direct refund to a Payer.
+When you give direct refunds you run the risk of a double refund (i.e. the Payer raises an Indemnity Claim with their bank, even though you have already given them a refund).
+So, for any customers contacting you regarding refunds, it is advised that you consider sending them to their bank to raise an Indemnity Claim if there has been a genuine mistake.

-If you have any questions or there is anything you are unsure about regarding indemnity claims please contact us and we can give specific advise and support.
+If you have any questions or there is anything you are unsure about regarding Direct Debit Indemnity Claims please contact us and we can give specific advice and support.
 Call us on 01737 826957 or email us on firstname.lastname@example.org.